Quadrifolium/OriginalPlanOnWeibo/_posts/Other Accounts/2017-04-21-other-accounts.md

 > <div class="weibo-info">
 >   <a href="http://weibo.com/6117570574/EFAcR40pL">2017-04-21 22:56</a>
 > </div>
 > Have you watched? [@WittyCrazyPup](http://weibo.com/u/5706219726), please pick me up.
-I don't want to be the first victim. :worried::worried:
+I don't want to be the first victim. :worried:×2
 > <small>* View multimedia content(s) on the original page.</small>

 **Comments**